Licensing Authority Bulletin June 2019

 Aside from the questions about the scale of the ‘problem’ there is very often a question about who to target and where they live.
 Two approaches can help in this.

-- An in-depth report for Leeds City Council (opens in new tab), which has applicability beyond Leeds itself, identifies demographics which can help in identifying groups at greater risk of harm.
+- An in-depth report for Leeds City Council (PDF) (opens in new tab), which has applicability beyond Leeds itself, identifies demographics which can help in identifying groups at greater risk of harm.

 - Brighton and Hove’s (opens in new tab) licensing and public health teams worked together to produce a local area profile or heat map, to identify social groups and geographic locations where gambling risk/vulnerability is greatest.